-Questions are meant to help assess each contender for a project.
+The questions in this text are meant to help assess each contender for a project.
 They are designed to help determine how long it took for the client to see results, when those results started, how long they lasted, and if the results are continuing to grow.

-6. They have what I want
+6. They Have What I Want

 When looking to hire a marketing provider, it is important to find one that demonstrates all the qualities you would want them to have for your business.
 This includes having a message that resonates with target audiences, producing valuable content, and having a website that presents their value proposition in a clear way.
 Having a provider that can do all of these things is proof that they can truly deliver.

 It is important to work with a marketing agency that is ambitious and will hold itself and its clients accountable.